SietseAchterop/Rowing-simulator/README.md

 ## BootBaan1

-First complete person without friction in the blades Work in progress
+First complete person without friction in the blades.
+Work in progress.

 ## BootBaan2

 Firt complete person with friction in the blade.
 Our first rower in action!
-Work in progress
+Work in progress.

 ## BootBaan